 Running on a beach is one of life’s great pleasures.
 For runners, there’s nothing like the feeling of firm sand underfoot, the splash of water kicking back, and that open, free feeling of a seemingly unlimited horizon.
 Here are some of the best beaches for running on Boston’s South Shore that meet our criteria of fairly flat, firm sand, and at least 1 continuous mile.
+Nantasket Beach and Horseneck offer paved promenades alongside the beach.
 Beach running conditions are always situational, and are best near low tide.
-See the tide table.
+See the tide tables provided.

 Nantasket is sort of the south shore cousin of Revere Beach.
-An oceanfront playground dating back more than a century, Nantasket offers a nearly seamless 3.5 mile run, starting from near the intersection of Nantasket Ave. and Atlantic Ave.
+An oceanfront playground dating back more than a century, Nantasket offers a nearly seamless 3.5 mile run, on the beach or along a 1.5 mile paved promenade along the beach starting from near the intersection of Nantasket Ave. and Atlantic Ave.
 (Beachfire restaurant), all the way out to Point Allerton.
 There are some fun spots and sights along here, including the old-fashioned Fascination arcade, and the Paragon Carousel.
 A nice-add-on option is to combine with a run/walk in nearby World’s End reservation, or a meal and some shopping in lovely Hingham Center.

 6 miles one-way.
 TIDE TABLE